Special Words User GuideBack Next

 Having matched all the cards (or sounds) on a page, you can repeat the same page (with the cards to match presented in a different shuffled order), or go on to the next page.
 When each baseboard card has been matched, it flips over to replace the picture by its word (or vice versa).
 Try it, and you'll get the idea!

 There is an option to present a reward when all the cards on a page have been matched: this wiggles all the cards and plays applause.
 This is enabled by default, but you can disable it in the app's Settings (see Chapter 4).
-Other settings include options to display the words on the cards in CAPITAL LETTERS and to change the font.
+Other settings include options to display the words on the cards in CAPITAL LETTERS and to change the text size and font.

 Children respond best to personalised activities: you can add your own pictures and words, and replace or delete any they don't like.
 We recommend you add 4 words and pictures at the outset, for yourself, your child, and other family members or pets.
 See Chapter 3 for how to do this.